mobify/workshop--mobile-assets/README.md

 ```
 ### Resize Banner Image

 Inside of the context find the `hero` key.
-We are going to resize this banner image, and set its maximum height and width to 400px before the context returns it.
+First we're going to make a `$hero` variable and set it equal to `$('.hero')`.
+Now we'll resize this banner image, and set its maximum height and width to 400px before the context returns it.
-Your `hero` key should now look like this:
+Your `hero` key will look like this:

 ```javascript
     hero: function() {